-It is given for a poem or series of poems, using any recognised verse form other than free verse, totalling no more than 80 lines on a given theme (the theme for 2021 is "recovery" and that any valid interpretation of this theme is acceptable).
+It is given for a poem or series of poems, using any recognised verse form other than free verse, totalling no more than 80 lines on a given theme.
+When submitting your entry, please note which form you used in your email and in the document above your poem.

 |2021||Maria Henry (special mentions: Amy Doyle, Kiefer Holland and Adam Vaughn)|